icons8/lunacy-docs/docs/export.md

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/export-historyph.png" height="auto"><source src="/public/export-history.mp4" type="video/mp4"></video>

 **Note:** We in no way read or analyze files that you upload to Icons8 cloud.
 The guaranteed storage period of uploaded files is 60 days.
-After that they can be deleted from our servers.
+After that they can be deleted from our servers without prior notice.
 Removed files cannot be restored.
-Please do not consider Icons8 cloud as a long-term storage.
+For this reason, please do not consider Icons8 cloud as a long-term storage.

 ## Other export options